Edith Soterius von Sachsenheim: Munich

-In 1907, her father decided that von Sachsenheim should continue her studies in Munich, where she enrolled at the Royal College of Art and Crafts and developed an interest in portrait and anatomy art.
+In 1907, her father decided that von Sachsenheim should continue her studies, and she enrolled in the Royal College of Art and Crafts in Munich, where she developed an interest in portrait and anatomy art.
 A year later, she began visiting the artistic circle of Professor Moritz Heymann, where she met artists that had a close affinity to the Jugend group.
 Edith's works from this period, e.g. Sitzender Halbakt ("Seated Semi-Nude") or the portrait of her friend Eleanor Garrett-Ward, reflect her ambition to overcome the dated artistic conceptions of the academy.
 These, and other works of this period, appear elegant, with flowing lines and the decorative colourings typical of Art Nouveau.
-Apart from returning home for holidays she spent three years studying in Munich.
+Apart from returning home for holidays she spent three years studying at the Royal College of Art and Crafts in Munich.
 In 1911, Edith returned to Transylvania, where she had her first exhibition at the Brașov Galleries.

 World War I

 In 1912, she married Dr. med.
 Franz Herfurth and moved with him to Austria, where she spent the First World War years, moving back to Kronstadt (Brasov) in 1918.
 She was the mother of three children, Editha, Günther and Eva, but the family obligations limited her artistic pursuits for some time.
 The marriage did not last; the couple divorced in 1926 and the following year she married her childhood friend, Professor Ludwig Herbert.
-However he was also not conducive to her artistic work and Edith continued being a mother and started doing some work as an English teacher.
+However, he was also not conducive to her artistic work and Edith continued being a mother and started doing some work as an English teacher.
 Ludwig died of a heart attack aged 51 in 1936.